 Dr. Reed is an Associate Professor of Biology at The University of Alabama.
 Her research focuses on understanding how evolutionary, genetic, and environmental factors interact to shape complex metabolic traits, including diseases like obesity and type-2 diabetes.
-Laura joined GEP in 2011 and became the Director in 2017.
+Laura joined GEP in 2011 and became the Program Director in 2017.
+Laura is also the Project Leader of the Pathways Project, chairs GEP’s Steering Committee, oversees the virtual GEP TAs, the GEP staff, and all financial aspects of the partnership.

 As a graduate student, Katie experienced firsthand how impactful the GEP curriculum is for biology education and was eager to join the staff in October 2019.
 Her main roles include designing and maintaining the GEP website, managing @GEP_CURE on Twitter and the GEP YouTube Channel, developing and updating curriculum, facilitating and/or conducting training, recruiting new members, copy-editing of manuscripts, conference presentations/posters, etc., and creating digital content.
 Her research interests include evolution of the insulin signaling pathway across metazoans, and she is particularly intrigued by the significant variation in the number of insulin genes, receptors, and substrates across species.